Printable PDF

 Pedestrian Fatalities in Work Zones

 Work zone pedestrian fatalities encompass both workers and members of the public.
-38% of pedestrian fatalities in work zones occurred while working in 2018.
+38% of pedestrian fatalities in work zones occurred while working in a review of 2018 NHTSA FARS data.

 In 2023, 176 pedestrians were struck and killed inside a work zone.
-Alarmingly, in 2023, 40% of pedestrians were struck and killed inside a work zone with a speed limit of 45 mph or less.
-9
+In 2023, 40% of pedestrians were struck and killed inside a work zone with a speed limit of 45 mph or less.
+9 A single work zone intrusion can have high consequence outcomes (e.g. multiple employee deaths, severe long-term employee injuries, project delays, damaged/totaled equipment, rework, and/or liability).

 Tunnel, culvert, bridge repair work zones, etc. are known to be especially hazardous with high-speed traffic moving in close proximity to employees, roadside hazards, and/or little or no means for employees to escape from errant moving vehicles.